Whey Protein: All You Need to Know

 Whey is the liquid remaining after milk has been curdled and strained.
-Whey protein is the globular proteins that can be isolated from whey.
+Whey protein is the globular protein that can be isolated from whey.

 Simply put, Whey Protein is a milk-derived protein that’s 100% vegetarian.

-Now, there are various ways to derive the protein out of whey.
-If you’ve heard of Whey Isolate, Whey Concentrate, Whey Hydrolysate or Whey Native — you’d know what we’re talking about.
-If you wish to weigh (no pun) the pros and cons of each and understand them better, go here for a short summary.
+Now, there are various ways to derive protein out of whey.
+If you’ve heard of Whey Isolate, Whey Concentrate, Whey Hydrolysate, or Whey Native — you’d know what we’re talking about.
+If you wish to weigh (no pun) the pros and cons of each and understand them better, go here for a summary.

 But we’re not going to get into the amino-acid profiles of each and confuse you.
 Instead, let us give you a thumb rule.

 When starting out, go for a regular concentrate.
-It’s the least processed form of whey, has many of the other nutrients intact and it won’t cost a bomb.
+It’s the least processed form of whey, has many of the other nutrients intact, and won’t cost a bomb.
 But it does come with some fat and carbs.